-We have examined the Bureau of the Public Debt (BPD) Administrative Resource Center's (ARC's) description of its accounting and procurement processing, and general computer controls used for processing customer agencies' transactions throughout the period July 1, 2011 to June 30, 2012 (description) and the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description.
-The description indicates that certain control objectives specified in the description can be achieved only if complementary customer agency controls and controls at the sub-service organizations contemplated in the design of BPD's controls are suitably designed and operating effectively, along with related controls at the service organization.
-We have not evaluated the suitability of the design or the operating effectiveness of such complementary customer agency controls or controls at the sub-service organizations.
+We have examined the Bureau of the Fiscal Service's (Fiscal Service) Administrative Resource Center (ARC) description of its accounting and procurement processing, and general computer controls used for processing (financial management services) Customer Agencies' transactions throughout the period July 1, 2013 to June 30, 2014 (description) and the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description.
+The description indicates that certain control objectives specified in the description can be achieved only if complementary Customer Agency controls contemplated in the design of ARC's controls are suitably designed and operating effectively, along with related controls at the service organization.
+We have not evaluated the suitability of the design or the operating effectiveness of such complementary Customer Agency controls.

-BPD uses external service organizations (sub-service organizations).
-The description in Sections III and IV includes only the control objectives and related controls of BPD and excludes the control objectives and related controls of the sub-service organizations.
+ARC uses external service organizations (sub-service organizations) for some of its application processing.
+The description in Sections III and IV includes only the control objectives and related controls of ARC and excludes the control objectives and related controls of the sub-service organizations.
 Our examination did not extend to controls of sub-service organizations.